joncoop/platformer-final-template/README.md

 - Include tiles in the foreground layer of a level.
 The hero should run behind these images and not interact with them.
 - Keep your assets folder organized.
 Use subfolders to store different types of assets.
 Remove unused asset sets from your repository.
 - In your assets folder, update the sources.txt file to keep track of where each set of assets is from.
+- Play music during the start screen.
+The music should be different than that used for any of the levels.
+- Play music when the player wins the game.
+The music should be different than that used for any of the levels.

 ### Easy